wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

     *   (b) any tribunal of the Commonwealth of Australia or of a State or a territory of Australia to be an Australian court.

-    Compare: 1994 No 31 [s 3][356]
+    Compare: 1994 No 31 [s 3][360]

 ##### 153 Act not to apply to certain proceedings in High Court of New Zealand and Federal Court of Australia

-*   Nothing in this subpart applies in relation to any proceedings to which [Part 1A][357] of the Judicature Act 1908 applies.
+*   Nothing in this subpart applies in relation to any proceedings to which [Part 1A][361] of the Judicature Act 1908 applies.

-    Compare: 1994 No 31 [s 4][358]
+    Compare: 1994 No 31 [s 4][362]

+##### 153A Courts (Remote Participation) Act 2010 does not apply to remote appearances under this subpart

+*   Nothing in the [Courts (Remote Participation) Act 2010][320] applies to the giving or taking of evidence, examination of a person giving evidence, or making or receipt of examination or submissions, by audio link or audiovisual link in accordance with [sections 168 to 172][363] or [173 to 180][364].

+    Compare: 2010 No 108 [s 36][365]

+    Section 153A: inserted, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+##### 153B Mutual Assistance in Criminal Matters Act 1992 operates in parallel with this subpart

+*   This subpart is not subject to, and does not override, the [Mutual Assistance in Criminal Matters Act 1992][366].

+    Compare: Trans-Tasman Proceedings Act 2010 s 108 (Aust)

+    Section 153B: inserted, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

 #### Service of and compliance with New Zealand subpoenas in Australia

 ##### 154 Service of New Zealand subpoenas in Australia

-*   (1) A New Zealand subpoena may, with the leave of a Judge of the High Court, be served on a witness in Australia.
+*   (1) A New Zealand subpoena may, with the leave of a Judge of the relevant court, be served on a witness in Australia.

     (2) In determining whether to grant leave the Judge must, in addition to any other matter that the Judge considers relevant, have regard to---